aafarokh/WBB_NWK/README.md

 We have categorized the signals on WBB based on two distinct classes.

-* Class 1 collects signals to different "Types":
+* Class-1 collects signals to different "Types":

                                                 LFP-EEG-EMG (SignalType)
                                                  |